Package 'resmush'

 report

 Logical.
-Display a summary report of the process in the console.
-See also Value.
+Should a summary report be displayed in the console?

 recursive

 Logical.
-Should the dir file search recursive?
-See also list.files().
+Should the file search within dir be recursive?
+See list.files().

 ...